openharmony/docs/en/application-dev/reference/apis/js-apis-secureElement.md

  openSession(): Session

-Connects to the SE of this reader.
-This API initializes the SE for communication before returning the session object.
-Multiple sessions may be opened on a reader at the same time.
+Opens a session to connect to an SE in this reader.
+Multiple sessions can be opened on a reader at the same time.

 **System capability**: SystemCapability.Communication.SecureElement